nathanl/authority/README.markdown

 # Authority *(CURRENTLY UNMAINTAINED)*

+Authority is now unmaintained.
+Users who have installed it decided to trust me, and I'm not comfortable transferring that trust to someone else on their behalf.
+However, if you'd like to fork it, feel free to open a PR to add your repo and/or gem name to this README, and I'll probably merge it.

+Known forks:

+- (none yet)

+## Overview

 Authority helps you authorize actions in your Ruby app.
 It's **ORM-neutral** and has very little fancy syntax; just group your models under one or more Authorizer classes and write plain Ruby methods on them.

 Authority will work fine with a standalone app or a single sign-on system.
 You can check roles in a database or permissions in a YAML file.
 It doesn't care!
 What it **does** do is give you an easy way to organize your logic and handle unauthorized actions.